 decommissioning legacy systems to move toward a more unified model.
 The lower initial cost is a benefit of this method.
 In an incremental approach, technology leaders can plan to leverage their existing team, so there is less need for staff augmentation.
 This approach also allows organizations to keep portions of their current systems rather than forcing them to forfeit the investments made in the internal tools still working well.
 One major downside to this approach is that it can drag out, leading to waffling scope and a lack of enthusiasm and support from the business.

 Choosing the Best Approach

 Rob shares much more on these two options in the full Forbes.com article.
-If you'd like to dig even deeper, you can also check out our Unified Commerce whitepaper and webinar recording.
+If you'd like to dig even deeper, you can also check out our Unified Commerce whitepaper.
 If you are trying to decide how to approach a shift toward Unified Commerce, we recognize the decision is not easy.
 We encourage you to start by thinking through which path (or combination of paths) that will protect your customer relationships and empower the internal people and processes already working well.
 When you are ready to talk through the unique considerations and options for your business, we’ll be here.
 Don’t hesitate to reach out.